 Once you have a starter, you never have to make one again. feed once a week, and take it out 1-2 days before you make a bread dough

-You also can buy a sourdough start to speed up the process and different kind of starter become different flavor in your dough.
+You also can buy a sourdough starter by goldrush or our sourdough starter to speed up the process and different kind of starter become different flavor in your dough.

 Process time: 5-7 days